Understanding the FCC one-to-one consent rule update

 The FCC’s TCPA one-to-one consent rule includes several key requirements:

-Individual record of consent by each lead seller
+Individual record of consent by each lead buyer

-• Each lead generator (lead seller) must obtain and retain appropriate prior express written consumer consent if robocall/robotext technology will be used in the marketing sales outreach.
+• Each advertiser must obtain and retain appropriate prior express written consumer consent if robocall/robotext technology will be used in the marketing sales outreach.

-• Prior express written consent has been clarified to mean an agreement that authorizes one identified seller (a goods or service company) to contact a consumer.
+• Prior express written consent has been clarified to mean an agreement that authorizes one identified advertiser to contact a consumer.

-• For comparison sites with multi-select lists, the entities must be identified and selected individually by the end consumer consenting to the communication outreach.
+• For comparison sites with multi-select lists, the advertisers must be identified and selected individually by the end consumer consenting to the communication outreach.

 • The consent must be documented in writing and bear the consumer’s signature in compliance with the E-SIGN act.
 The terms, agreement, and consent can be provided and captured digitally.